aychtang/prolog-beginner-guide/guide.md

 Lists
 ======

 The returned value assigned to `CS` from the the command we executed in `swipl` is a list.
-We can tell it's a list since this is true:
+We can tell it's a list because Prolog says so:

 ```
 is_list([clio, euterpe, thalia, melpomeni, terpsichore, erato, polymnia, ourania, calliope]) % true